-- About 236,000 residents are enrolled in Medicare in Montana (nearly 22% of the state’s population).
-Thirteen percent are under 65 and enrolled due to a disability.
+- About 247,000 residents are enrolled in Medicare in Montana (more than 22% of the state’s population).
+Ten percent are under 65 and enrolled due to a disability.

-- About 20 percent of Montana Medicare beneficiaries are enrolled in Medicare Advantage plans
+- About 25% of Montana Medicare beneficiaries are enrolled in Medicare Advantage plans

-- At least 27 insurers offer Medigap plans in Montana, and nearly 85,000 Montana Medicare beneficiaries are enrolled in Medigap plans.
+- At least 28 insurers offer Medigap plans in Montana, and more than 91,000 Montana Medicare beneficiaries are enrolled in Medigap plans.

 - Since 2013, Montana has required Medigap insurers to offer plans to disabled Medicare beneficiaries under the age of 65, but premiums are higher for these enrollees.

-- There are 29 stand-alone Part D prescription plans available in Montana in 2020, with premiums ranging from about $13 to $89 per month.
-Half of Montana Medicare beneficiaries have stand-alone Medicare Part D enrollment coverage.
+- There are 22 stand-alone Part D prescription plans available in Montana in 2020, with premiums ranging from about $7 to $116 per month.
+Nearly half of Montana Medicare beneficiaries have stand-alone Medicare Part D enrollment coverage.

 Medicare enrollment in Montana

-As of July 2020, there were 236,473 Montana residents with Medicare coverage, amounting to nearly 22 percent of the state’s population — versus about 19 percent of the total US population enrolled in Medicare.
+As of April 2022, there were 247,020 Montana residents with Medicare coverage, amounting to more than 22% of the state’s population — versus about 19% of the total US population enrolled in Medicare.

 In most cases, Medicare eligibility starts when a person turns 65.
 But Medicare also provides coverage for disabled Americans under age 65, once they have been receiving disability benefits for 24 months (or have kidney failure or ALS).
-Nationwide, 15 percent of Medicare beneficiaries are under age 65; in Montana, it’s 13 percent.
-In Alabama, Arkansas, Kentucky, and Mississippi, 22 percent of Medicare beneficiaries are disabled and under age 65, while just 9 percent of Hawaii’s Medicare beneficiaries are eligible due to disability.
+Nationwide, 12% of Medicare beneficiaries are under age 65; in Montana, it’s about 10%.

 Medicare Advantage in Montana